 The amount of radioactive material incorporated into the body may be measured through a bioassay.
-Bioassays are not commonly performed for moisture gauge users, but may be required if exposed to a leaking source.
+Bioassays are not commonly performed for sealed source users, but may be required if exposed to a leaking source.
 A bioassay is a test to determine the kind, quantity, or concentration (and sometimes the location) of radioactive material in the human body, either by direct measurement or by evaluation of bodily fluids or tissue.
+Bioassay services currently available from RLSS include urine sampling and thyroid gland scanning.